 RotoProne bed for COVID

-If you’re suffering from respiratory failure, you may be considering buying a RotoProne bed for COVI and are unsure about whether or not this product is right for you.
+If you’re suffering from respiratory failure, you may be considering buying a RotoProne bed for COVID and are unsure about whether or not this product is right for you.
 The purpose of this medical device is to provide improved blood flow and oxygenation for COVID patients by turning them from a backwards position to a prone position.
 However, prone positioning is not without risks, as it requires four or five people to safely turn the patient.

 Manual proning methods require healthcare providers to manually lower and raise the patient, which increases the risk of extubation.
 Lift-assisted methods allow healthcare workers to mechanically lower patients and offer greater control over lines.
 Regardless of the type of prone positioning used, pressure injury is a potential risk.
-Although all prone positions present additional pressure injury risks, the RotoProne bed is designed to automatically place the patient in a prone position, improving right ventricular hemodynamics and oxygenation.
+Although all prone positions present additional pressure injury risks, unlike other beds the RotoProne is designed to automatically place the patient in a prone position, improving right ventricular hemodynamics and oxygenation.
 Research shows that the bed significantly reduces 28-day mortality in patients with severe ARDS.

 While lift-assisted techniques such as lifting straps or sheets are effective, they don’t eliminate the need for additional healthcare workers.
 This is because they require substantial pushing and lifting forces.
 The RotoProne bed has a weight limit of 159 kg, while slings and lifts can accommodate patients with heavier weights.
 Furthermore, manual methods have inherent limitations, including strength requirements of healthcare workers.
 Therefore, the lift assisted method appears to be the best option for patients with COVID.